 Of the newly formed Dubai World Trade Centre Free Zone it has not been confirmed yet that companies incorporated there can own property in Dubai.

-Presently DIFC companies can own property within DIFC (Dubai International Financial Centre).
-In order to own property in any other places the company needs an approval from Dubai Land Department.
-A DIFC company can hold a property in Dubai provided that it becomes the shareholder of JAFZA offshore first.
+At present, DIFC companies can own real estate within DIFC (Dubai International Financial Centre).
+In order to directly own property in any other areas the company needs an approval from Dubai Land Department.
+A DIFC company can also hold a property in Dubai if it becomes the shareholder of a JAFZA offshore company first.